 You must update your registration details every two years.
 If you don’t, you will receive a USDOT number deactivation and penalties.
 You will need to provide information such as the number of vehicles in your fleet, if you have a new company name, your mileage and whether you’re designated as a hazardous material or passenger carrier.
 FMCSA uses the data to determine the safety score of your company.

-Understanding these 10 trucking compliance laws will help keep you, your operations, your drivers and the public safe.
+Understanding these 10 trucking compliance laws and commercial transportation regulations will help keep you, your operations, your drivers and the public safe.

 Rely on the Trucking Compliance Experts

-U.S. Compliance Services offers DOT and FMCSA Compliance support to help your company avoid violations.
+U.S. Compliance Services offers DOT and FMCSA Compliance support to help your company avoid violations and follow DOT laws and regulations.
 Our professionals are here to make your job easier, so you can focus on more crucial operation aspects like managing your fleet and other daily tasks.
 We work hard to build a relationship with you when you need assistance in remaining compliant with current trucking laws and regulations.
 Search through our available services or contact us online for additional support.